-The Plan document provides for loans to active participants, which are considered a participant-directed investment of his/her account.
-The loan is a plan asset, but only the borrowing participant's account shares in the interest paid on the loan or bears any expense or loss incurred because of the loan.
+The Plan provides for loans to active participants, which are considered a participant-directed investment of his/her account.
+The loan is a Plan asset, but only the borrowing participant's account shares in the interest paid on the loan or bears any expense or loss incurred because of the loan.
 The rate of interest is 2% higher than the Federal Reserve "Bank Prime Loan" rate at the time of the loan.
 The rate is set the day a loan is approved.
-The rate for the loans issued in 2013 and 2012 was 5.25%.
+The rate for the loans issued in 2014 and 2013 was 5.25%.